Enjoy your bra for longer by washing it right

 It’s especially important to avoid machine washing your bras and bodies that are underwired.
 If you’re really unlucky, the underwire can poke out of the garment and get caught in the machine, causing it to break.
-On the other hand, if you have an underwired bra that can be machine washed (according to the laundry label), ALWAYS use a washing bag.
-This will protect both the machine and the garment.

 When hand washing, first leave the garment in water for several hours with a mild detergent, this will loosen any dirt, oil and grease etc. If you have time, leave it to soak overnight, it doesn’t matter if the water gets cold.
 Then, rub the bra, focusing on the cups and the parts that are worn closest to the skin or are dirty.
 Leave the garment to soak again and then rinse it.
 Avoid using a fabric softener.